 The Consumer Price Index (CPI)/Headline Inflation/All Item Index

-However, on a month-on-month (MoM) basis, the Headline Index increased by 1.15% in Sept’21, this is 0.13% higher than the rate (1.02%) recorded in the previous month.
-With both food and core sub-indices on the uptrend, monthly headline inflation continued to rise.
+Also, on a month-on-month (MoM) basis, the Headline Index increased to 1.74% in Mar’22; this is a 0.11% increase from the rate (1.63%) recorded in the previous month.
+The hike in monthly headline inflation reflects the growing inflationary pressures in both the food and core subindices, attributable to the ongoing Russia-Ukraine crisis.

 The Food Inflation